What coloured bag should I use for garbage?

 My business/ apartment building needs information about proper waste sorting, what number can I call for assistance?

 The Public Outreach department at the LRCRC can arrange free waste education sessions with businesses and management of multi-unit buildings for employees and tenants.
 Please call (902) 543-2913 to arrange a convenient time.
 Waste sorting signs and brochures are available.
 This service is provided by the Towns of Bridgewater and Mahone Bay and the Municipality of the District of Lunenburg.
+Waste sorting signs with pictures and labels as well as waste sorting brochures are provided free of charge.

 What do i do with broken glass?